tonilingardsson/lighthouse/docs/user-flows.md

 ![navdt](https://user-images.githubusercontent.com/39191/168929174-11311144-ce9b-4124-9a52-0423a073b9fe.png)

-> Note: DevTools only generates a report for a standalone navigation, it cannot be combined with other steps to create a multi-step user flow report.
+> Note: DevTools only generates a report for a standalone navigation.
+To combine it with other steps for a multi-step user flow report, [use the Node API](#creating-a-flow).

 #### Navigations in the Node.js API